Gila Soldiers prepare for Best Sapper Competition

 1st Lt.
-Rafael Eirea Lamberto, left, an engineer Soldier assigned to the "Gila Battalion," 9th Brigade Engineer Battalion, 2nd Armored Brigade Combat Team, 3rd Infantry Division, explains the pully hauling system to Soldiers that enables them to lift ruck sacks with less strain and fatigue in preparation for the 15th Annual Lt.
+Rafael Eirea Lamberto, an engineer Soldiers assigned to the "Gila Battalion," 9th Brigade Engineer Battalion, 2nd Armored Brigade Combat Team, 3rd Infantry Division, performs a training crucible in preparation for the 15th Annual Lt.
 Gen. Robert B. Flowers Best Sapper Competition at Fort Leonard Wood, Missouri, on Fort Stewart, Georgia, April 11, 2022.
 Nearly every year engineer Soldiers across the Marne Division train for the Best Sapper Competition to improve their occupational skills and become an expert in their craft.
-(U.S. Army photo by Staff Sgt.
-Justin McClarran)
+(U.S. Army video by Sgt.
+Dre Stout, 50 Public Affairs Detachment)

 |Date Taken: